DrAdamRoe/cloud-variations/README.md

 Then link that configuration from the sites-enabled folder:

-> ln -s /etc/nginx/sites-available/cloudvariations /etc/nginx/sites-enabled/cloudvariations
+> sudo ln -s /etc/nginx/sites-available/cloudvariations /etc/nginx/sites-enabled/cloudvariations

 Now we have to remove the default configuration which nginx shipped with: